-Social media star Logan Paul apologizes for posting video of body
+YouTube star Logan Paul posts new apology for showing video of body

 Story highlights

-- Social media star apologizes after releasing video that appears to show a body
+- Social media star apologizes after posting video that appears to show a body

 - He removed the original video from YouTube, but it remains available online elsewhere